blamarche/VoiceGoban/README.md

 ### Playing
 1. Say any horizontal coordinate followed by a vertical number coordinate.
 Example: `C 16` or `B 3`.
 You can also use the phonetic alphabet to help the system understand your commands.
 Example: `Charlie 16` or `Bravo 3`.
 2. By default, you must then say `Click` to place the stone on the board.
-See the options below.
+See the options below and in the help file for more options.

 Optional: (Experimental) Say `START GAME AS BLACK` or `START GAME AS WHITE`, or `ENABLE SPECTATOR MODE` when you begin a game and it will attempt to read your opponents move coordinates by scanning the screen.
 If computer performance is poor while reading moves, try shrinking your board window.